118 North 27th Street,

 No one has favorited this theater yet

-The Empire Theatre opened on December 23, 1938, with Charles Starrett in “The Old Wyoming Trail”.
-Despite its B movie status, it was billed as a first Montana showing and the newspapers ad touted ‘All Loge Seats’.
+The Gem Theatre was opened February 22, 1913.
+On July 15, 1916 it was renamed American Theatre.
+On February 1, 1920 it was renamed West’s 27th St Theatre which closed in 1929.
+It was reopened by Fox Intermountain Theatres as the Empire Theatre on December 23, 1938, with Charles Starrett in “The Old Wyoming Trail”.
+Despite its B movie status, it was billed as a first Montana showing and the newspapers advertisements touted ‘All Loge Seats’.
 The Billings Gazette said the building, which previously housed West’s Theatre, was remodeled at a cost of $15,000.
 Other tenants of the building since 1911 included the Kennedy hotel and the Gem Theatre.
 It was noted that R.B.
 Roberts, the interior muralist, had spent 15 years painting murals on the walls of Windsor Castle in England.
 Other open theatres in town at the time included the Babcock, Fox, Lyric and Rio.

 On March 10, 1950, the theatre and the neighboring Range hotel were reduced by fire to shells and never rebuilt.
 The Billings Gazette said that Barbara Denison, a 16-year-old usherette, was credited with preventing panic in the fire.
 She went to the front of the theatre and calmly pleaded to the crowd to take their time and not run.